Merck said to hijack German rival's Facebook page

 The case is Merck KGaA v.
 Facebook Inc, New York State Supreme Court, New York County, No. 113215/2011.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Ludwig Burger in Frankfurt; Editing by Lisa Von Ahn and Tim Dobbyn)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Ludwig Burger in Frankfurt; Editing by Lisa Von Ahn)

 Facebook Inc said it would provide information about ads displayed on its platform for an audit, months after the social network admitted to overstating key ad metrics.